GEM-benchmark/NL-Augmenter/transformations/writing_system_replacement/README.md

 1. There is an input sentence (e.g. "I love potatoes")
 2. A new random writing system is generated.
 For example, a logographic system where the word "love" is written as "蘋"
 3. The output is the text in the new writing system.
-In out example, it's '蚴蘋䗑'
+In our example, it's '蚴蘋䗑'

 We use [CJK Unified Ideographs](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs) as the source of characters for the generated writing systems.